sdeehub/moviemeand.you/_posts/2020-11-29-serendipity.md

   - "Photos"
   - "Plant"
 show_date: 2001-OCT-05
-quote: It's such a nice sounding word for what it means: a fortunate accident.
+quote: "It's such a nice sounding word for what it means: a fortunate accident."
 quote_character: Sara
 ---